zcutlip/mock-cli-framework/README.md

   - No assumptions can be made about one workload being faster/slower than another
 - Commands that run interactively can't be simulated
 - No side effects such as data written to disk can be simulated
+- If the output contains any time-sensitive details such as time-stamped logs, those details will reflect whatever was recorded and may not be current